Higher states of the $B_c$ meson family: conclusion

 \section{conclusion}

-Mass spectra of $B_c$ mesons are studied in this paper using Cornell potential with the screening effect.
+The mass spectra of $B_c$ mesons are studied in this paper using Cornell potential with the screening effect.
 The parameters of the potential model by fitting $B_c$, $b\bar{b}$, $c\bar{c}$, $B$, $B_s$, $D$ and $D_s$ mesons are given, we also predict the masses of the excited states of $B_c$ mesons.

-For the radiative decays of $B_c$ mesons, we obtain the decay widths of the E1 and M1 dipoles of their $S-F$ waves.
+According to our research, the mass of the higher exited states in this work is lower than most other potential models, which is caused by the screening effect.
+For the radiative decays of $B_c$ mesons, we obtain the decay widths of the E1 dipolefor their $S-G$ waves.
 The decay widths are all small, within $1$ MeV.
-Comparing with the Ref. \cite{2004Spectroscopy} and analysis the data that we calculated, the potential model we used in this paper is reasonable.

-We also study the decay width of the S-wave $B_c$ meson state to P-wave $B_c$ meson state using the $^3P_0$ model and give the branching ratios.
-Analysis the strong two-body decay of the $B_c$ mesons, the important decay channel is $B^*D^*$.
-In addition, $BD^*$ also has certain contribution. $B^*_sD_s$ and $B_s D_s^*$ make small contribution.
+We also study the decay width of the S-wave $B_c$ meson state to G-wave $B_c$ meson state using the $^3P_0$ model and give the branching ratios.
+Analysis the strong two-body decay of the $B_c$ mesons, the important decay channel is $B^*D^*$ for many $B_c$ mesons.
+In addition, $B^*_sD_s$ and $B_s D_s^*$ make small contribution.
+Some main results are emphasized as follows.

+For the $S$-wave states, the low-lying $S$-wave states $B_c^*(2S)$ and $B_c(2S)$ only decay via radiative transitions.
+Other $S$-wave states all decay via radiative transitions and strong decay and $B^*D^*$ makes large contribution for almost all higher $S$-wave states.
+For the $P$-wave states, it is found that the decay modes of the $1P$ only has $E1$ decay processes with small total width less than $10^{-1}$ MeV and $BD$ channel is the most important decay mode of $B_c(2^3P_2)$ state.
+For the $D$-wave and $F$-wave states, some of them present some radiative decay channels with large widths which are allowed to observation.
+This may help for establishing the $D$-wave and $F$- wave $B_c$ states in the future experiments.
+All the $G$-wave $B_c$ states have strong decays and radiative transitions, but the contribution of radiative transitions is very small.

 We expect that our research can provide some helpful information for searching for $B_c$ mesons in future experiments.